ciordia9/buffett-radar/WEEKLY_RADAR_PROTOCOL.md

 - Read `NOTES_FOR_NEXT_WEEK.md` at the start of each radar execution for any special instructions
 - Read `market_intelligence_log.json` to understand the evolving landscape before gathering new data
+- Read `my_positioning.json` to understand the user's allocation and strategic questions
 - Capture interesting ideas even if they contradict each other—market uncertainty is valuable information
 - Don't force patterns or conclusions—let them emerge organically over time
 - If you observe a clear inflection point or sentiment shift, highlight it prominently
-- Remember: Intelligence gathering is about seeing what others miss, not predicting the future
+- Always provide personalized positioning assessment at the end (Step 4.4)
+- Remember: This is intelligence gathering AND decision support for the user's portfolio

 ---